-The Lake District National Park is delivering Routes to Resilience, a £3million programme to restore the Public Rights of Way network following the destruction of Storm Desmond in December 2015.
+The Lake District National Park delivered Routes to Resilience, a £3million programme to restore the Public Rights of Way network following the destruction of Storm Desmond in December 2015.

 This will go some way towards addressing the £10million of damage caused by Storm Desmond in the National Park.
 As well as improving access, the work aims to maintain a vibrant local tourist economy and build increased resilience to potential future flooding.

 Routes to Resilience was funded by the Rural Payments Agency with money from the European Agricultural Fund for Rural Development.

 An end of project celebration was held in February 2019.

 Take a look at the September 2018 highlight report.

 Keep up to date with the latest news and developments in your area.